utshomax/postman-docs/src/pages/docs/live-insights/live-insights-early-access.md

 * Fill out a survey or do a live user interview within one month of receiving access.
 * Optionally, provide feedback on product designs and upcoming features.

 We would love to talk to you in Slack to get questions, bug reports, and feature requests as you explore the alpha.
-If you’d like to provide detailed product feedback, please send it to [Jean Yang](jean.yang@postman.com), Head of Product, Observability.
+If you’d like to provide detailed product feedback, please send it to [Live Insights Alpha team](live.insights.alpha@postman.com).

 ## Support

 If you experience any issues, please reach out on Slack or contact observability-support@postman.com.